 Answer: Teamwork has a limited free plan to allow small teams and collaborators to organize their tasks for up to two projects.
 Right now, amidst the pandemic, they’re offering their software to schools for free.
 This means teachers and students can sign up immediately to manage their homework assignments, and teachers can see how each student is progressing.

 Teamwork and Wrike are quite similar in many ways and even offer similar pricing options.

 That said, although Wrike offers a robust suite of tools, it presents a steeper learning curve overall.
 Some of its capabilities are also locked behind its more expensive plans or even require an add-on.

 Unfortunately, Wrike doesn’t offer resource management tools with its lower-tier plans or even advanced reporting features and some of its native integrations.

 In contrast, these are included with all of Teamwork’s premium plans, which are generally easier to pick up.
-We would recommend Teamwork to smaller teams looking for an intuitive and streamlined experience.
+I would recommend Teamwork to smaller teams looking for an intuitive and streamlined experience.
 It’s also ideal if you want software you can scale with additional products.